-Considered as the finest example of Mamluk architecture in Cairo, the Sultan Hassan Mosque Madrassa is extremely elegant for its massive size.
+Considered the finest example of Mamluk architecture in Cairo, the Sultan Hassan Mosque Madrassa is extremely elegant for its massive size.
 Built between 1356 and 1363, it was built by the Mamluk ruler Sultan Hassan, who had a very volatile personal history.
 He ascended the throne at the age of 13 and was deposed and reinstated three times.
 His death remains a mystery and it is a pity that he was killed shortly before the completion of the mosque.
 At the time of its construction, one of the minarets of the mosque collapsed killing 300 onlookers.
-The incident set off superstitious rumours of Sultan Hassan’s rule coming to an end and in just over a month later, the ruler disappeared never to be found again.
+The incident set off superstitious rumours of Sultan Hassan’s rule coming to an end and just over a month later, the ruler disappeared never to be found again.
 The fated Mamluk ruler left behind 10 sons, 6 daughters, and the breathtaking Sultan Hassan Mosque Madrassa.
 Unfortunately, most historians consider the mosque to be the best (and most important) of his legacies and once you see this beautiful monument, it is easy to understand why.

-History of Sultan Hassan Mosque Madrassa is full of intrigue
+The history of Sultan Hassan Mosque Madrassa is full of intrigue

 Sultan Hassan Mosque Madrassa is one of the largest mosques in the world.
 It is 150m in length and covers an area of 7,906 sqm.
 Its walls rise to 36m and the height of the tallest minaret is 68m.
 Prince Mohamed Ibn Baylik Al-Muhssani was the supervisor of the construction of this mosque and the work went on for 4 years.
 There are many ambiguities regarding the origin of this extravagant piece of art and Sultan Hassan was known for being a spendthrift.
 It is believed that the construction of the mosque cost 30,000 dirhams every day and it was the most expensive mosque in medieval Cairo.
-This substantial amount came from exorbitant taxes, wealth confiscated from emirs or ministers who had fallen out of favour and the state-owned estates of the Black Death victims of 1348.
+This substantial amount came from exorbitant taxes, wealth confiscated from emirs or ministers who had fallen out of favour, and the state-owned estates of the Black Death victims of 1348.
 However, the construction was riddled with unfortunate events and the mosque never served its purpose, because the sultan did not end up getting buried there.
 He disappeared forever sometime during 1356, was probably killed and his body was never found.
 The public had predicted this when the minaret accident happened and that is why the Sultan Hassan Mosque Madrassa boasts of only three minarets instead of four.

 However, this is an extraordinary work of art

-Despite these unhappy incidents, construction of the massive Sultan Hassan Mosque Madrassa drew a lot of attention at that time and its supervisor was the best in Egypt.
+Despite these unhappy incidents, the construction of the massive Sultan Hassan Mosque Madrassa drew a lot of attention at that time and its supervisor was the best in Egypt.
 This massive undertaking earned his name to be inscribed beneath the sultan inside the mosque and despite the population being depleted by the Black Death, the prestigious project attracted craftsmen from all over the vast Mamluk empire.
 The ultimate result was a mosque of marvelous beauty and stature.
 The facade of this mosque is lovelier than its interiors and the tall portal is a work of art.
-The arched ceiling which is a semi-dome is decorated lavishly with series of muqarnas tiers each of which resembles a honeycomb.
-A cool, dark passageway from the portal leads to the brightly lit open plan cruciform courtyard.
+The arched ceiling which is a semi-dome is decorated lavishly with a series of muqarnas tiers each of which resembles a honeycomb.
+A cool, dark passageway from the portal leads to the brightly lit open-plan cruciform courtyard.
 It is like a journey from dark to enlightenment and a domed ablution fountain stands in the middle of the courtyard.
 On four sides of the courtyard are high vaulted liwans or sitting rooms and their cavernous height is accentuated by hanging lamp chains and red-and-black rims.

 Going back to school at the Sultan Hassan Mosque Madrassa

-Each liwan of the Sultan Hassan Mosque contained a madrassa which specialized in teaching one of the four schools of Muslim religious jurisprudence: Hanafi, Shafi’i, Maliki, and Hanbali.
+Each liwan of the Sultan Hassan Mosque contained a madrassa that specialized in teaching one of the four schools of Muslim religious jurisprudence: Hanafi, Shafi’i, Maliki, and Hanbali.
 All the madrassas consisted of a central courtyard with its own ablution fountain and three floors which included student residential quarters.
-The extravagant sultan had lavished his money and attention on this mosque and the liwans feature many splendours of the Islamic art.
+The extravagant sultan had lavished his money and attention on this mosque and the liwans feature many splendours of Islamic art.
 Calligraphy, stucco decorations, gilded inscriptions, and heavily decorated mihrabs or niches.
 Inside the building, there is also a heavily embellished mausoleum and within it lies buried the son of the supervisor.
-It is an ironic situation of “Much ado about nothing” and the fact that man proposes and God disposes.
+It is an ironic situation of “Much ado about nothing” and the fact that man proposes and God disposes of.
 Somebody up there has a cruel sense of humour.